Decentralized MIMO Systems with Imperfect CSI using LMMSE Receivers: Introduction

-The main contributions can be summarized as follows: \begin{itemize} \item [1)] For the concerned decentralized massive MIMO systems, we first derive the optimal linear fusion scheme to maximize the SINR and demonstrate that the optimal coefficients also minimize the MSE for estimating the transmit signal. \item [2)] Given the optimal fusion scheme requires global CSI and has high complexity, we propose two sub-optimal fusion schemes that only require local CSI and have reduced levels of complexity. \item [3)] We derive the deterministic approximations of the SINR for all three fusion schemes by RMT.
-The analysis results reveal that, without spatial correlation between clusters or CE errors, the first sub-optimal fusion scheme achieves the optimal performance.
-Moreover, the second sub-optimal fusion scheme can achieve the optimal performance when there is no spatial correlation between clusters. \item [4)] To obtain more physical insights, we derive the closed-form expressions for the SINR over independent and identically distributed (i.i.d.) channels.
-Based on the results, we further determine the optimal regularization parameters and optimal antenna partition strategies that maximize SINR, and evaluate the impact of the number of clusters. \item [5)] From the RMT perspective, we derive the deterministic approximations for linear functions of the resolvent for covariance matrices with generally correlated columns, and demonstrate the convergence rates of the means are $\BO(N^{-\frac{1}{2}})$.
-These findings can be applied to the analysis of regularized zero-forcing (RZF) precoding in the downlink MIMO systems \cite{Xin2023MISOsecrecy}. \end{itemize}
+The main contributions can be summarized as follows: \begin{itemize} \item [1)] {For decentralized massive MIMO systems, we first derive the optimal linear fusion scheme to maximize the SINR with imperfect CSI and demonstrate that the optimal coefficients for the fusion scheme also minimize the MSE for estimating the transmit signal.
+We then propose two suboptimal fusion schemes assuming local CSI, which have reduced levels of complexity.} \item [2)] {We derive the deterministic approximations of the SINR for all three fusion schemes using RMT.
+The analysis results reveal that, without spatial correlation between clusters or CE errors, the first suboptimal fusion scheme achieves the optimal SINR.
+The second suboptimal fusion scheme, which has lower complexity, can achieve the optimal SINR when there is no spatial correlation between clusters.} \item [3)] Based on the theoretical analysis, we investigate the scenario with heterogeneous CSI inaccuracy among clusters.
+The results show that when the CSI error is high for certain clusters, the system's performance is asymptotically equal to that without considering those clusters. \item [4)] To obtain more physical insights, we derive closed-form expressions for the SINR over independent and identically distributed (i.i.d.) channels.
+Based on the results, we further determine the optimal regularization parameters and optimal antenna partition strategies that maximize SINR, and evaluate the impact of the number of clusters. \item [5)] From the RMT perspective, we derive the deterministic approximations for linear functions of the resolvent where the covariance matrices have generally correlated columns, and demonstrate the convergence rates of the means are $\BO(N^{-\frac{1}{2}})$.
+These findings can be applied to the analysis of regularized zero-forcing (RZF) precoding in downlink MIMO systems \cite{Xin2023MISOsecrecy}. \end{itemize}